China Launches World's First 10G Broadband Network

 -

-Seamless remote working environments
+Seamless remote working and cloud services

 -

-AI-driven business intelligence tools
+AI-driven analytics and business intelligence tools

 For Healthcare: